 The 2018 Giro d’Italia featured one long ITT, which was predominantly flat.
 Rohan Dennis powered to victory ahead of Tony Martin and Tom Dumoulin.
-The last long and hilly in the Giro was played out two years ago when eventual GC winner Dumoulin blew the competition away.
+The last long and hilly ITT in the Giro was played out two years ago when eventual GC winner Dumoulin blew the competition away.

-Giro d’Italia 2019 stage 9: Route maps, height profiles, and more
+Giro d’Italia 2019 stage 9: routes, profiles, more

-Click on the images to zoom.
+Click on the images to zoom